Pope Francis accepts Cardinal Donald Wuerl's resignation as D.C. archbishop

 Pope Francis has accepted the resignation of Cardinal Donald Wuerl from his post as the archbishop of Washington, D.C.
-CBS News viewed a letter on Friday written by the pope and addressed to Wuerl in which the pontiff confirms he has accepted Wuerl's resignation.
-Francis lauds Wuerl for putting the church's interests over his own personal defense against claims he protected abusive priests.
+In a letter released Friday by the Vatican, from the pope to Wuerl, the pontiff confirms he has accepted the archbishop's resignation and lauds Wuerl for putting the church's interests over his own personal defense against claims he protected abusive priests.

+Wuerl issued a statement on Friday morning saying he was "deeply touched" by Pope Francis' "gracious words of understanding."

+"The Holy Father's decision to provide new leadership to the Archdiocese can allow all of the faithful, clergy, religious and lay, to focus on healing and the future.
+It permits this local Church to move forward.
+Once again for any past errors in judgment I apologize and ask for pardon," Wuerl said, adding that leaving his role was, "one way to express my great and abiding love" for Washington's Catholic community.

-The pope asked Wuerl to remain an "Apostolic Administrator to the Archdiocese" in Washington until the appointment of his successor.
+The pope asked Wuerl to remain an "Apostolic Administrator to the Archdiocese" in Washington until his successor is appointed.
 Wuerl was in Washington on Friday morning.

 "It seems like the great accuser has been unchained," the pope said, adding, "He tries to uncover the sins so they are visible in order to scandalize the people."